apache/fury-site/docs/json/modules.md

 ## Module Identity

-`moduleKey()` identifies the module configuration for generated-code reuse and conflict checking.
+`moduleKey()` identifies the module configuration for installation conflict checking.
 The default key is the module class name and is sufficient for a configuration-free module.

-A configurable module must return a deterministic key that includes every option affecting codec selection or generated code.
-Do not include secrets, mutable process state, or values unrelated to the installed JSON behavior.
+A configurable module must return a deterministic key that includes every option affecting its installed JSON behavior.
+Do not include secrets, mutable process state, or unrelated values.

 ```java
 public final class ConfiguredJsonModule implements ForyJsonModule {